pyESM-project/pyesm/README.md

-# pySM
+# Engineering Systems Modelling (ESM)
-Python based Systems Modelling framework based on Supply and Use structure
+Python based engineering systems modelling framework based on the Supply and Use structure